CodingPengwing/SimpleDataStructures/Matrix/README.md

 An implementation of dynamically managed matrices (or 2d arrays).
-The creation (memory allocation), insertion, and deletion (free) of the array and elements inside the array are abstracted into functions, hiding the details of pointer and memory allocation from the user.
+The creation (memory allocation), insertion, and deletion (free) of the matrix, and elements inside the matrix are abstracted into functions, hiding the details of pointer and memory allocation from the user.

 See main.c for a test case.